jeremyolliver/cookbook-ruby_app/README.md

 #### ruby_app::extensions (optional)

-If you will also be using imagemagick for the `Rmagick` or `mini_magick` gems, or `nokogiri` for XML parsing, then you should also include this optional cookbook in your run list to install the necessary packages
+If you will also be using imagemagick for the `Rmagick` or `mini_magick` gems, or `nokogiri` for XML parsing, then you can also include this optional cookbook in your run list to install the necessary packages.

 Contributing
 ------------